 The Solana team developed the ecosystem in San Diego, California.
-Solana's team comprises former employees of Qualcomm, Google, Apple, Microsoft, and Dropbox.
-In addition to relying on similar database technologies used by Google and Microsoft, Solana's architecture also draws some inspiration from Filecoin, a decentralized data warehousing cryptocurrency project.
+Solana’s team comprises former Qualcomm, Google, Apple, Microsoft, and Dropbox employees.
+In addition to relying on similar database technologies used by Google and Microsoft, Solana’s architecture also draws some inspiration from Filecoin, a decentralized data warehousing cryptocurrency project.

-Solana's name comes from a beach located 30 km north of San Diego, where Solana, creator, Anatoly Yakovenko, has spent most of his time working in the sector of telecommunications.
+Solana’s name comes from a beach located 30 km north of San Diego, where Solana creator, Anatoly Yakovenko, has spent most of his time working in the telecommunications sector.

 Yakovenko theorized that timestamped transactions would exponentially increase the scalability of a blockchain without sacrificing its security or decentralization.
 He knew it was possible to build it since Google and Intel had implemented similar technologies in their databases, albeit centrally.

-Solana does not currently have a defined roadmap as development has suffered several significant delays in the past.
-Growth continues to advance as well as alliances with important companies in the sector such as Chainlink.
+Solana does not have a defined roadmap, as development has suffered several significant delays.
+Growth and alliances with important companies in the sector continue to advance, such as Chainlink.

-Distributed ad exchange: Ad marketing on a decentralized platform can spawn all kinds of data-driven services.
+- Distributed ad exchange: Ad marketing on a decentralized platform can spawn data-driven services.
 But for this, the blockchain must be highly scalable.
 (For example, Google publishes up to 340,000 ads per second).

 Solana native token: SOL